 The operative approach for these lesions involves the endoscopic transnasal transsphenoidal, extended pterional transsylvian, or rarely interhemispheric transcallosal route.
 Unless a complete radical resection is performed, the craniopharyngioma can be expected to recur.
 Therefore, radiotherapy is an important part of the care of residual tumors.

-Figure 2: Craniopharyngiomas demonstrate heterogeneous cystic and solid features on MR imaging (upper images).
-They show T1 hyperintensity within their cystic components and intense heterogeneous contrast enhancement of the nodule (left lower image).
-CT scan (right lower image) demonstrates punctate calcification.
+Figure 2: Craniopharyngiomas demonstrate heterogeneous cystic and solid features on MR imaging (top left and right).
+They show T1 hyperintensity within their cystic components and intense heterogeneous contrast enhancement of the nodule (lower left).
+CT scan (lower right) demonstrates punctate calcification.

 Pilocytic astrocytoma tumors are World Health Organization (WHO) grade I, benign, slow-growing, tumors.
 These tumors may originate from the midbrain, thalamus, or hypothalamus, and expand into the third ventricle.